edgexfoundry/edgex-docs/docs_src/microservices/application/BuiltIn.md

 !!! example
     **POST**
     NewHTTPSender("https://myendpoint.com","application/json",false).HTTPPost
-    //assumes TransformToJSON was used before this transform in the pipeline

     **PUT**
     NewHTTPSender("https://myendpoint.com","application/json",false).HTTPPut
-    // Assumes TransformToJSON was used before this transform in the pipeline

     **POST with secure header**
     NewHTTPSenderWithSecretHeader("https://myendpoint.com","application/json",false,"Authentication","/jwt","AuthToken").HTTPPost
-    // Assumes TransformToJSON was used before this transform in the pipeline and the JWT token has been seeded into the Secret Store at "/jwt' with a key of "AuthToken"

     ** PUT with secure header**
     NewHTTPSenderWithSecretHeader("https://myendpoint.com","application/json",false,"Authentication","/jwt","AuthToken").HTTPPPut
-    // Assumes TransformToJSON was used before this transform in the pipeline and the JWT token has been seeded into the Secret Store at "/jwt' with a key of "AuthToken"

 #### HTTP PUT